webrecorder/browsertrix/README.md

 To deploy to K8s, `helm` is required.
 Browsertrix Cloud comes with a helm chart, which can be installed as follows:

-`helm install -f ./chart/values.yaml btrix`
+`helm install -f ./chart/values.yaml btrix ./chart/`

 This will create a `browsertrix-cloud` service in the default namespace.

 For a quick update, the following is recommended:

-`helm upgrade -f ./chart/values.yaml btrix ./chart/ --recreate-pods
+`helm upgrade -f ./chart/values.yaml btrix ./chart/`

 Note: When deployed in Kubernetes, failed crawls are automatically retried.
 Scheduling is handled via Kubernetes Cronjobs, and crawl jobs are run in the `crawlers` namespace.